Over the last few years, I’ve been working on a project that’s kind of a secret.

 - Inexpensive – $4.99 each, $149.99 for all 37 scripts (a 20% discount!)

-All of these scripts work perfectly with the industry standard app for learning lines and rehearsing scenes, Rehearsal.
+All of these scripts work perfectly with the most popular and effective app for learning lines and rehearsing scenes, Rehearsal® Pro.

 And, as usual, if you’re a member of the VO2GoGo Pro group, you get them for free.
 Pop them in your cart, and use the same Pro-only coupon you use when you reserve your seat in class.